Main roles and responsibilities in the software development cycle

 Effective software development hinges on a skilled, cross-functional team comprising roles like Product Owner, Business Analyst, Project Manager, UX Designer, Developer, Technical Lead, QA, and UAT specialists.

 Software development is a challenge for any development company.
 The IT world is vast.
 The range of possibilities, technologies, programming languages and tools is broad and complex.
 Planning, communication, and collaboration are critical ingredients for the successful delivery of the final product.
-Each project is different, and the development team must be ready to face a variety of obstacles.
-One of the critical factors determining failure or success in software development is a cross-functional, skilful and experienced development team; an interdisciplinary team made up of different roles and specialisations.
-Each member has their own responsibilities and methods of adding value to a project.
+Each project is different, and the development team must be ready to face various obstacles.
+One of the critical factors determining failure or success in software development is a cross-functional, skilful and experienced development team, an interdisciplinary team made up of different roles and specialisations.
+Each member has their responsibilities and methods of adding value to a project.

 The following article will describe these roles for you and explain who is responsible for what and why you need them in your team.

 This is a crucial role in Agile: Scrum methodology.
 The Product Owner represents the business and its’ needs.
 They are responsible for creating a vision of the product and maximising investment (ROI).
 In addition, the Product Owner works closely with end-users to create and prioritise a Product Backlog (containing project requirements).
 This ensures that all functionalities needed from a business perspective are provided at the right time.

 The work of a Business Analyst (BA) starts at the beginning stages of a project.
 Firstly, they identify project stakeholders and gather project requirements.
 They clarify the client’s needs by defining the project scope and analysing current processes and documentation.